Business Risks

 1. Industrial Processes Business Risks

-In Industrial Processes business, we continue to invest in research and development to enhance the competitiveness of our products and services.
-This includes investments for new and expanded adoption of related products in growth areas such as the semiconductor packaging, printed circuit board and electronic device markets, and the EUV lithography mask inspection market.
+In the Industrial Processes business, we continue to invest in research and development to enhance the competitiveness of our products and services.
+This includes investments for new and expanded adoption of related products in growth areas such as the semiconductor packaging, printed circuit board and electronic device markets, and the inspection equipment market.
 However, there is a risk that we may not achieve the expected results from our research and development investments in a sufficient or timely manner, or that competitors may outpace us in technological development.
-These factors could have a material impact on the Group's performance and financial condition.
+These factors could have a material impact on the Group's business performance and financial condition.

-We will establish a system that enables us to quickly gather information on future technological trends, market environment changes and customer trends, and will respond flexibly to changes in our business structure and technological development trends.
+We will establish a system that enables us to quickly gather information on future technological trends, market environment changes, and customer trends, and will respond flexibly to changes in our business structure and technological development trends.

 2. Visual Imaging Business Risks